The 'Great Stupa'

 at Sanchi is the oldest stone structure in ancient India

 and was originally built by the emperor Ashoka

 the Great in the 3rd century BCE.
 Its nucleus was a simple hemispherical brick structure built over the relics of the Mahamodglyan and Mogliputt tiss the great buddhist monks .
 It was crowned by the chatra, a parasol-like structure symbolising high rank, which was intended to honour and shelter the relics.
 It has four profusely carved ornamental gateways and a balustrade encircling the whole structure.The sculptures had Greek

+Original image by Ameeta singh.
 Uploaded by ameeta , published on 22 June 2012 under the following license: Copyright.
 You cannot use, copy, distribute, or modify this item without explicit permission from the author.